grange85/ahfow-www/_posts/2016/2016-11-10-luna-in-the-usa-and-uk-2-boston.md

 <p>Ulrika is a bit paranoid about not getting a good spot, so we left to stand in line outside.
 Way too early.
 But she prefers it that way.
 Me, Mike and Kelly went to a nice bar with comfortable couches.</p>
 {% ahfowimage "http://media.fullofwishes.co.uk/02-luna/photos/joakim-boston/joakim-luna-boston-2016-09-29-06.jpg" "Britta and Lee (Photo: Joakim)" %}
 <p>Not much happens at the start of the show, California and {% track "Speedbumps" %} aren't exactly helping the bartenders to shake the margaritas.
-But in Lost In Space Dean's sweet, vulnerable voice is very touching.
+But in Lost in Space Dean's sweet, vulnerable voice is very touching.
 He has a cold I think and his voice sounds vulnerable because of that, otherwise his voice is not really vulnerable.
 I would avoid writing it normally.
 But it's fine now I guess.
 That kind of day.
 "It's true.
 You're lazy.
 You're tired.
 And crazy."
 Sean is bending the strings in this beautiful song from Penthouse.</p>
 <div class="col-md-6 pull-right"><blockquote>There are long pauses between the songs, sometimes it even feels like everything is falling apart.</blockquote></div>
 <p>The venue called Royale is really spectacular.
 It's a big room with a balcony and decorations in gold.
 The floor in front of the stage is raised one step.
 Then Britta starts to sing {% track "One Fine Summer Morning" %} from her record.
 That long intro is really perfect, setting the mood.
 And her voice cuts through, right into your bones.
 And I love it when Lee is getting started a few minutes into the song, taking everything to a new level, it's quite slow but still upbeat, it's hard to not move around to it.
 The song gets much appreciation from the crowd but it's still pretty laid back even though it's a Friday night.</p>